Smart healthcare: How IoT can improve health services

 Rural healthcare system

-Lack of physicians, nursing staff, hospitals, and other healthcare infrastructure in rural communities can be taken care of to some extent through smart healthcare systems.
+The lack of physicians, nursing staff, hospitals, and other healthcare infrastructure in rural communities can be taken care of to some extent through intelligent healthcare systems.

 Smart devices and applications can facilitate communication between doctors and patients even if they cannot meet face to face.
 Doctors and other healthcare providers can use IoT devices to get real-time patient data and provide care accordingly.